-- 1. are not employed, or been previously employed in an Executive capacity by the Company or another Group member, and there has been a period of at least 3 years between ceasing such employment and serving on the Board; - 2. have not within the last 3 years been a partner, Director or senior employee of a provider of material professional services to the Company or another Group member;

-- 3. have not within the last 3 years been in a material business relationship (e.g. as a supplier or customer) with the Company or other Group member or an officer of or otherwise associated directly or indirectly with someone with such a relationship; - 4. are not a substantial shareholder of the Company, or officer of, or otherwise associated directly or indirectly with, a substantial shareholder of the Company; - 5. have no material contractual relationship with the Company or another Group member, other than as a Director of the Company; - 6. do not have close family ties with any person who falls within any of the categories described above: - 7. have not been a Director of the entity for such a period that his or her independence may have been compromised; and - 8. are free from any interest, business or other relationship which could, or could reasonably be perceived to, materially interfere with the Director's ability to act in the best interests of the Company.
+- are not employed, or been previously employed in an Executive capacity by the Company or another Group member, and there has been a period of at least 3 years between ceasing such employment and serving on the Board; - have not within the last 3 years been a partner, Director or senior employee of a provider of material professional services to the Company or another Group member; - have not within the last 3 years been in a material business relationship (e.g. as a supplier or customer) with the Company or other Group member or an officer of or otherwise associated directly or indirectly with someone with such a relationship; - are not a substantial shareholder of the Company, or officer of, or otherwise associated directly or indirectly with, a substantial shareholder of the Company; - have no material contractual relationship with the Company or another Group member, other than as a Director of the Company; - do not have close family ties with any person who falls within any of the categories described above; - have not been a Director of the entity for such a period that his or her independence may have been compromised; and - are free from any interest, business or other relationship which could, or could reasonably be perceived to, materially interfere with the Director's ability to act in the best interests of the Company.

 It is the Board's view that the following current Non-Executive Directors are independent: James MacKenzie, Elana Rubin and Jacqui Walters.
-The following former Non-Executive Directors during the Reporting Period were also independent during their tenure: John Skippen, James Millar and Tom Brown.